 Checking out my YouTube videos and I thought I’d reshare an older one.

 At 8:05, it gets a tad saucy. 🙂

-Who do you know might benefit from my services?
+Who do you know might benefit from my speaking, training or private coaching services?
 I’d love an introduction.
-And if there’s anything I can help you with, I’m here to help.

 In speaking with a new networking connection, I was telling her that my speaking or training aims to help people create more collaborative environments.
 She told me that she didn’t need my services because she didn’t have any toxic environments to fix at the moment.

 Having worked in mental health and as a crisis worker, I have seen the back storage room of the store.
 It’s not good news.
 Bell Let’s Talk day (January 25th) is a reminder of how much we need to blow the lid off the stigma of mental Illness, for everyone.

 I am thinking of a woman that I really admire.
 She had spent most of her social worker years helping people afflicted with different mental health disorders. (more…)

 I was given some feedback about my participation in a closed Facebook group that felt somewhat harsh at first.
 Now, I want to point out that I deeply respect and admire the person who was telling me this.
 If it had been someone who I didn’t respect, I might not have taken any notice of his comment.
 But when he brought it up, I felt guilty wondering if I had done something wrong.

 What is funny is that it was such a small thing, and he just wanted to nip it in the bud.
 I’ll tell you the story below.

 Susan was a fellow office manager.
 She was given a budget to decorate for Christmas and as she transformed our offices with green and tinsel, she also loudly voiced what a waste of time and money this was.
 To her, Christmas was about family – not work.
 The daily snippy comments were annoying. (more…)